realmagicgreen/magicgreenastro/src/content/solutions/eco-regions-indonesia.md

   - social-responsibility
   - Sumbawa
   - sustainable-development
-coverImage: p/solutions/eco-regions-indonesia/eco-regions-indonesia.jpg
+coverImage: "p/solutions/eco-regions-indonesia/eco-regions-indonesia.jpg"
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
-flag: # new or other...
+flag: false # new or not...
 ad: false # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
-sticky: # 'true' or empty
+sticky: false # 'true' or empty
 photography: "Unknown"
 ---